ha5ha6/judy_blog/_pages/pgac.md

 **Summary** of **REINFORCE**:

-(+) theoretical convergence properties as a stochastic gradient method
+(+) a stochastic gradient method

-(+) the expected updated over an episode is in the same direction as the performance gradient
+(+) theoretical convergence properties

-(+) therefore, it assures an improvement in expected performance for sufficiently small learning rate, and convergence to a local optima
+(+) the expected updated is in the same direction as the performance gradient, therefore, it assures an improvement in expected performance for sufficiently small learning rate, and convergence to a local optima

-(-) of high variance as a Monte Carlo method, and thus slow learning
+(-) of high variance as a Monte Carlo method, slow learning

 ### REINFORCE with baseline